Edward Snowden On Trump Administration's Recent Arrest of an Alleged Journalistic Source

 The drug dealer gets to have a jury, though.

-So Obama first for arming terrorist groups in the middle east right? [wsj.com]
+Your citation omitted "... that among these are Life, Liberty and the pursuit of Happiness".
+A "fair trial", the protection of "Liberty", is generally considered one that presumes innocence and follows a "due process".
+That "due process" is not necessarily one that involves a jury for example.
+And the rules and details of that "due process", and also what is or is not a crime, can vary considerably by signing a contract with the US government.
+For example when you exchange normal civil law when you voluntar

-Snowden's hypocrisy knows no bounds (Score:4, Insightful)
+Winner could have had a jury, too.
+In each case, the jury would decide whether Winner sold illegal drugs or the drug dealer leaked classified information, and that would determine the verdict.
+No difference.

-Way to go Snowden - hiding in a country that has little/no freedom of press and attacking a country prosecuting an individual for releasing state secrets/classified information.
-NSA contractors know that they will handle classified information - which by its very nature is information that is not allowed to be released to the public.
-That's what they agree to when they sign up - and now he's advocating for allowing contractors to release whatever information they feel like for 'Freedom of Press' reasons?
-Sorry buddy - you're out to lunch.
-State secrets and classified information is needed for a country to function - otherwise you might as well just tear it apart and offer it up to whoever has the most muscle.
+Snowden's hypocrisy knows no bounds (Score:2, Insightful)

 Please mod parent up.
 (Score:2)